5 Things Summer Vacation Can Teach Your Kids

-Key Skill Number One: How to think of things to do.
+Step #1: Think of things to do.
 Being bored is a good thing.
 It is the beginning of all new ideas.
 So becoming comfortable with a gap in the day is the key to creating something really exciting.

 Support this by making certain there is unscheduled time in your child’s day.
 Don’t prohibit daydreaming!
 At the same time, step in if boredom turns to despair or destructiveness.

-Key Skill Number Two: How to set goals that are achievable.
+Step #2: Set goals that are achievable.
 Sometimes a child’s great idea, the one that makes him rouse from his boredom with a shout of “I’ve got it!” – sometimes it’s an idea too large, too dangerous, or too expensive to pull off.
 Learning how to adjust the plan to meet logistical constraints is indeed a key skill.

 Support this by first being accepting and supportive (“What a great idea?’) and then inquiring (“But tell me… where will you get a rocket ship?
 Do you know someone who has one?’).
 Notice that you don’t need to throw cold water on the entire idea.
 Just help your child to herself tailor her ideas into something both satisfying and achievable.

-Key Skill Number Three: How to make a plan to achieve a goal.
+Step #3: Make a plan to achieve a goal.
 Kids are great at envisioning the finished product or event but not quite so good at planning the steps to get there.
 Doing this is practice of a key skill

 Support this by asking “What will you do first?”
 You can suggest your child outline the steps and try to think of everything he’ll need to do and all the supplies or equipment he’ll need to source.
 Don’t do this for your child, but you can certainly provide some guidance if he asks.

-Key Skill Number Four: How to work within a timeframe.
+Step #4: Work within a timeframe.
 Time is part of any plan but it’s something children struggle to imagine.
 Consider how kids often underestimate how long their homework will take!
 So imagining a finish-date and backing up the steps to today is a good practical exercise.

 Support this by making certain your child has time to work on her plans.
 Again, a child with too-tight a schedule is severely limited in her creative opportunities.
 Do what you can to support your child with the gift of time.

-Key Skill Number Five: How to deal with setbacks.
+Step #5: Learn to deal with setbacks.
 No plan runs smoothly.
 There almost always are setbacks, detours, and just plain mistakes.
 Can your child stick with his idea, managing difficulties along the way, and come to an acceptable outcome at the end?
 This key skill is essential for life success.